Angle Lake station: Services

-Angle Lake station is the southern terminus of the 1 Line, which travels north to Seattle–Tacoma International Airport, the Rainier Valley, Downtown Seattle, the University of Washington campus, and Northgate.
-It is the eighteenth southbound station from Northgate, and is situated after SeaTac/Airport station.
-1 Line trains serve Angle Lake twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every six to ten minutes during rush hour and midday operation, respectively, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive and depart Angle Lake station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately four minutes from SeaTac and 40 minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 3,772 passengers boarded Link trains at Angle Lake station on weekdays.
+Angle Lake station is the southern terminus of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the twenty-second southbound station from Lynnwood City Center, the line's northern terminus, and situated south of SeaTac/Airport station.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Angle Lake station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 73 minutes from Lynnwood City Center station, 41 minutes from Westlake station in Downtown Seattle, and 4 minutes from SeaTac/Airport station.
+In 2023, an average of 3,791 passengers boarded Link trains at Angle Lake station on weekdays.
 Between 2016 and 2017, fourth quarter boardings increased by 25 percent, attributed to riders switching from SeaTac/Airport station.

 King County Metro operates two routes in the vicinity of Angle Lake station.
 The RapidRide A Line provides frequent bus service on International Boulevard between Federal Way Transit Center and the Tukwila International Boulevard light rail station.
 The bus stops northbound and southbound at South 200th Street, to the east of the light rail station.
 Since 2018, the station has also served as the terminus for Route 635, a shuttle bus serving business parks and the downtown area of Des Moines Monday through Saturday.